OliverDrechsler/front_door_intercom_automation/README.md

 ## Outlook/Ideas - Improvements plan

 ### Plan
-- [ ] further unit tests
-- [ ] change Project license
 - [ ] extend docu for RPi.GPIO access with normal user
-- [ ] create docu for germany camera snapshot gdpr hint at the front door
+- [ ] create docu for german users with camera snapshot GDPR hint at the front door
 - [ ] extend docu with pcb wiring layout
 - [ ] create docu IOS ShortCut App with aotmatic door opening  and GeoFencing
 - [ ] create demo videos
 - [ ] create docu OTP App
 - [ ] Same solution is in development as JAVA Spring Boot app too.
 - [ ] Also a IOS Swift App, which makes telegram app and OTP obsolete for opening the door.
      It's actually a POC will be published soon.
 - [ ] Next it's planned to extend the Web-UI with more features (like show snapshots and other things)

 ### Ideas